bnwaweru/2021_Work_Repo/README.md

-# Reproducible workfows with R nd Git version control
+# Reproducible workfows with R and Git version control

 Start of keeping reproducible work-flows with R and Git version control